Jay, VT 342 acres Download Map

 Plentiful Forests and Critical Aquatic Habitat

 Journey’s End Wilderness Preserve safeguards a classic Vermont landscape, where mixed hardwood and softwood species mingle in mostly intact forests.
 Northern Hardwood Forest, the most common natural community in the state, abounds here.
-Upon ownership passing to Northeast Wilderness Trust, all 342 acres will be off limits to logging and other forms of extraction, and open for on-foot exploration and hunting of abundant prey species.
+Now that ownership has passed to Northeast Wilderness Trust, all 342 acres is off limits to logging and other forms of extraction, and open for on-foot exploration and hunting of abundant prey species.

 The property’s older forests will continue their trek towards increased structural complexity, while younger forests will begin their march towards old growth.
 Familiar tree species like white ash, striped maple, and balsam fir are common throughout Journey’s End, attended by hobblebush in the shrub layer and trout lily, red trillium, and violets underfoot.
 Ferns are abundant, with Christmas fern, wood fern, and northern lady fern feathering the herbaceous layer.
 Elsewhere, the property’s species composition shifts towards the Rich Northern Hardwood natural community.
 Forested seeps in these areas are canvas to wild leeks, blue cohosh, and maidenhair fern.